 In order to claim compliance with this specification, it is necessary to conform to the following standards and other works as indicated, in addition to the other requirements of this specification.
-Intellectual property rights may be required to implement these references.
+Notwithstanding, intellectual property rights may be required to use or implement such normative references.